Generalized Li-Haldane Correspondence in Critical Dirac-Fermion Systems: Introduction

-This Letter serves to fill in that gap by proposing a universal fingerprint for identifying nontrivial topological degeneracies in free fermion gapless SPT states across \emph{arbitrary dimensions}.
+This work serves to fill in that gap by proposing a universal fingerprint for identifying nontrivial boundary degeneracies in free-fermion topologically nontrivial QCPs across \emph{arbitrary dimensions}.
 Specifically, we analytically demonstrate an exact correspondence between the bulk entanglement spectrum and the boundary energy spectrum for critical free-fermion models in general dimensions.
 We show that boundary degeneracies at critical points can be extracted from the bulk entanglement spectrum, and we further verify its robustness against strong disorder and interaction.
-These findings, supported by lattice-model simulations, constitute a gapless generalization of the Li-Haldane bulk-boundary correspondence and, to our knowledge, the first analytical progress of such a correspondence in topological critical systems.
-Our work establishes entanglement-based diagnostics as a universal and distinctive fingerprint for identifying topological phenomena in critical free-fermion systems across arbitrary dimensions, offering a promising avenue for addressing fundamental challenges in the study of gapless topological phases of matter, particularly in higher dimensions.
+These findings, supported by lattice-model simulations, constitute a gapless generalization of the Li-Haldane bulk-boundary correspondence and, to our knowledge, the first analytical progress of such a correspondence in high-dimensional topological critical systems.
+Our work establishes entanglement-based diagnostics as a universal and distinctive fingerprint for identifying topological phenomena in critical free-fermion systems across arbitrary dimensions, offering a promising avenue for addressing fundamental challenges in the study of gapless topological phases of matter.